-Agisoft Metashape Professional supports the processing of multispectral images captured with DJI P4 Multispectral drone. *The parameters shown in the images in the article are recommended for this type of data.
+Agisoft Metashape Professional supports the processing of multispectral images captured with DJI P4 Multispectral drone.

 This tutorial covers the main processing stages related to the DJI multispectral data processing.
 We are grateful to Gembloux Agro-Bio Tech (University of Liège) for the provided dataset.